Hunger-Striking Afghan Arrested, Will Be Deported Tomorrow - The Reykjavik Grapevine

 Published March 20, 2017

-Abdolhamid Rahmani, an Afghan asylum seeker who went on hunger strike nearly two weeks ago, has been arrested.
+Abdolhamid Rahmani, an Afghan asylum seeker who went on hunger strike nearly three weeks ago, has been arrested.
 He is slated to be deported tomorrow.

 A source close to the Grapevine told us the arrest occurred about an hour ago.
 Three officers – two in uniformed and one plainclothed – arrived at the asylum seeker residence where he was living, and started knocking on doors looking for him.
 Upon finding him, he was bundled into a car and taken away.
 Police told those present that he will be deported tomorrow.